-Preferred Units.
-The FTAI Obligor has and certain other affiliates of our Manager have made, and may from time to time make, certain loans to JGC Investment Holdings LLC, a wholly-owned subsidiary of the Jefferson Parent Guarantor.
-The obligations under such loans bore interest at a rate per annum equal to approximately 12% (which interest was payable in kind prior to repayment of the loans).
-In September 2019, such loans were repaid and the obligations cancelled, by exchanging such loans for one or more series of preferred units of the Jefferson Parent Guarantor with a liquidation preference equal to the aggregate outstanding amount of such loans on terms that are materially identical to those of the previous loans.
-Approximately \$615.9 million of such series of preferred units were outstanding as of March 31, 2020.
+Promissory Note.
+The FTAI Obligor has made, and may from time to time, make certain loans to JGC Investment Holdings LLC, a wholly-owned subsidiary of the Jefferson Parent Guarantor, which loans were evidenced by a promissory note, initially issued for a principal amount of \$2.5 million on February 1, 2017.
+The obligations under such promissory note bore interest at a rate per annum equal to 12% (which interest was payable in kind prior to repayment of the loans) and were subordinated to the obligations under any senior indebtedness of Jefferson, including the Series 2020 Bonds.
+In September 2019, such promissory note was repaid and the obligations cancelled, by exchanging such loans for one or more series of preferred units of the Jefferson Parent Guarantor with a liquidation preference equal to the aggregate outstanding amount of such loans on terms that are materially identical to those of the promissory note.
+As of March 31, 2020, loans in an aggregate principal amount of \$365.7 million were outstanding (exclusive of accrued or capitalized interest thereon).